httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 When a client has a valid http-opportunistic response for an origin (as per {{well-known}}), it MAY consider there to be reasonable assurances as long as:

-* The origin and alternative service's hostnames are the same when compared in a case-insensitive fashion, and

 * The origin object of the http-opportunistic response has a `tls-ports' member, whose value is an array of numbers, one of which matches the port of the alternative service in question, and